 “OC Pathways truly equips students with the skills and competencies they need to succeed in life,” Dr. Bean said.
 “It’s our responsibility as adults to come alongside them and equip them so that they can make the best decisions and contribute to our community.”

-The showcase featured eye-catching exhibits representing 15 industry sectors, with contributions from 25 local business partners and eight community colleges.
+The showcase featured eye-catching exhibits representing over 52 organizations including school districts, community colleges, universities, community organizations and businesses across Orange County.
 Dozens of student teams demonstrated their industry knowledge, from the Fullerton Joint Union High School District’s video production program to the Garden Grove Unified School District’s automotive technology and engineering pathway.

-Offering more than 50 career pathways countywide, OC Pathways provides a network to support collaboration between local school districts, colleges, universities, businesses and regional occupational programs.
+Offering more than 50 career pathways countywide, OC Pathways provides a network to support collaboration between schools, industry partners and regional occupational programs.
 These partnerships create opportunities for students — from kindergarten to college — to explore careers that spark their interest.

 For the first time, elementary school students joined their middle and high school counterparts, demonstrating the foundational skills they have learned through career exploration classes.